camaraproject/Governance/ProjectStructureAndRoles.md

 More details can be found in the [CONTRIBUTING.MD](https://github.com/camaraproject/Governance/blob/main/CONTRIBUTING.md).

+**API onboarding and management in CAMARA**

+The API onboarding and management in CAMARA is descriped in [API-onboarding.md](./documentation/API-onboarding.md).

 **Mailing list**

 A Project mailing list is established, each Project participant documented in [PARTICIPANTS.MD](./PARTICIPANTS.MD) is added.
 A message to all Project participants can be sent using <all@lists.camaraproject.org>.